karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserHasPermissionGroupApi/getUserHasPermissionGroupByUserIdAndPermissionGroupId.md

-UserHasPermissionGroupApi::getUserHasPermissionGroupByUserIdAndPermissionGroupId — Returns the userHasPermissionGroup row identified by the given user_id and permission_group_id.
+UserHasPermissionGroupApi::getUserHasPermissionGroupByUserIdAndPermissionGroupId — Returns the user has permission group row identified by the given user_id and permission_group_id.